 dr. death who escorted each of my mother’s grandchildren to my mother’s bedside to say goodbye.

-SHE was the one who showed courage enough to tell the truth and let us know that the cancer was winning.
+SHE was the one who showed courage enough to tell the truth and let us know that the cancer was winning, for that I respected her and held back from calling the negligence and malpractice law firm in Chicago but I really wanted to.

 my mother hadn’t stopped eating because she was being difficult! my mother’s body was breaking down. and there was nothing we could do but love her and be by her side. oh and medicate her so she didn’t feel the wreckage taking place inside of her.